Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 indent on the first line of text.
 No vertical whitespace between paragraphs in M, and the first line of each paragraph is indented.
 Both seem quite readable to me.

+Andy found a way to force all levels of unordered list bullet characters to be the same as the top level bullet symbol in the generated PDF output from AsciiDoc.
+This is better than it was previously, where 2nd and 3rd level nested bullet items used a code point that the font did not have defined, so it showed up as an empty black rectangle around a white interior.
+Examples: See second bullet list in Section 3.
+For third level bullet, see second bullet list in Section 6.8.